noahdietz/lazyrpc/README.md

 The configuration of `lazyrpc` generation is defined using proto Message options.
 The option available options are as follows:

-* Methods: a comma-delimited list of methods to generate for this message's service
+* Methods: a list of methods to generate for this message's service
-  * Supported methods are: `"create", "get", "list", "update", "delete"`
+  * Supported methods are: `CREATE, GET, LIST, UPDATE, DELETE`
 * Key: a single field name for use as a key in get & delete methods.
   * Omission of this phrase results in the entire message being used as input